-- 1. The treatment of choice is rest for the first 24-48 hours following the concussion, with limitations of both cognitive and physical exertion.
-After that time, gradual return to activities are encouraged as long as symptoms remain in the mild ranges - 2.
+- 1. The treatment of choice is REST, with limitation of both cognitive and physical exertion until post concussive symptoms have resolved. - 2.
 Protection from additional injury is another key aspect to management of a concussion.
-There appears to be increased vulnerability for repeat concussion while the brain is healing from a current concussion.
+There appears to be increased vulnerability for repeat concussion while the brain is healing from a current concussion.9 - 3.
+Neurocognitive assessment, typically performed by a neuropsychologist and combined with symptom monitoring, is recommended following sports concussion to help delineate presence of a concussion and to help determine recovery from the injury.10